Mirai (2018 film): Plot

 Kun leaves a note asking for a bicycle in his mom's shoes and gets a bicycle with training wheels for a present, but wants to learn how to ride without the wheels after seeing the older kids.
 His father helps him but Kun seems unable to keep the bike upright.
 He goes back to the garden, where he is transported to the past, this time to a workshop in rural Japan.
 A young man with an injured leg takes Kun on a ride on one of the horses near his shop, then on his motorcycle.
 Back in the present, Kun successfully rides his bike using what he learned.
 Kun's mother shows him photos, revealing the man to be his great-grandfather, who has died just recently.

 The family decides to go for a day trip.
 Kun once again throws a fit over his outfit.
 In the garden, he finds a train station (the Isogo Station).
-A young man warns him not to board the train but Kun disobeys him.
+An 18-year-old man warns him not to board the train but Kun disobeys him.
 The train takes him to Tokyo Station, where he panics about being alone.
 He finds an attendant who needs the name of a relative to call and Kun realizes that he doesn't even know the names of his own parents.
 The attendant sends Kun to a bullet train, telling him that if they can't find anyone to pick him up, he must board that train to take him to "Lonely Land," which is essentially hell.
 Kun spots baby Mirai about to board the train and rescues her.
 At this point, he finally acknowledges that he is her older brother.

 Baby Mirai disappears, and future Mirai arrives to take Kun home by flying through the air.
 They land in the tree, which houses the family's past.
 Kun sees that his father was physically too weak to ride a bike when he was young, that Yukko left his mother to become a pet, that Kun's mother stopped liking cats when she saw a stray one kill a bird, and that World War II left his great-grandfather's leg injured, and too slow to beat Kun's great-grandmother in the race she proposed to win her hand in marriage.
 Kun also sees the future, and discovers that the man at Isogo Station is future Kun.
 Back in the present, Kun, now more open-minded, goes on the trip with his family.